wp-plugins/wordpress-bootstrap-css/readme.txt

 == Changelog ==

+= 2.0.4.2 =

+* FIXED: Wasn't properly linking to Google Prettify CSS and JS files when the option was enabled.
+* UPDATED: Yahoo!
+YUI v3 to version 3.5.1.
+* UPDATED: Uses serialized data for the LESS CSS plugin options - greatly reducing database calls on the admin section and database usage.
+* UPDATED: Plugin now uses Worpit's standard plugin structure for dynamically creating plugin options pages.
+The whole plugin is more stable and more reliable.
+* UPDATED: Now flushes W3 Total Cache (if installed) when you update your LESS CSS options also.
+* ADDED: Worpit feed to the news feed.

 = 2.0.4.1 =

 * FIXED: Reported Bug (thanks Claudio!) with Responsive CSS includes - there was a typo in the code and the CSS wasn't linked to correctly.